StageDirect/StageNet/PROTOCOL.md

 # StageNet Protocol Specification

 ## Overview
 This document serves as a technical overview of the StageNet protocol.
-It includes the different data exchanges that take place to power the protocol.
+It includes the different data exchanges that are used to transfer data.

 ---